anshmDev/FPS-Movement-Unity/README.md

 # FPS-Movement-Unity
-simple 3d movement script i made and am currently working on
+Simple 3d movement script that I made and am currently working on.

-just use it and whatver
+You can use it but don't forget to credit me.

-i will be updating this as much as i can.
-Currently it has crouch and walking
+I will be updating this as much as i can.
+Currently it has only crouch and walking.

-working on other stuff as well
+I am planning to implement sprinting, crouch speed change, and prone.

+If you find any bugs or have any suggestions, feel free to post it in the "Issues" tab.